armory/docs/content/en/scale-agent/install/install-agent-service-kubectl.md

 ## Create a namespace

-In the deployment target cluster, execute `kubectl create ns spin-agent` to create a namespace for the Agent service.
+In the deployment target cluster, execute `kubectl create ns spin-agent` to create a namespace for the Armory Agent service.

 ## Configure permissions

-Create a `ClusterRole`, `ServiceAccount`, and `ClusterRoleBinding` for the Agent by applying the following manifest in your `spin-agent` namespace:
+Create a `ClusterRole`, `ServiceAccount`, and `ClusterRoleBinding` for the Armory Agent by applying the following manifest in your `spin-agent` namespace:

 <details><summary>Show me the manifest</summary>